REFFIX-BR/LiaCore/replit.md

 - **Media Handling**: Supervisors can download WhatsApp images and PDFs, with inline PDF viewing capabilities.
 - **Security & Compliance**: Implements LGPD/GDPR-compliant logging, protected debug endpoints, and structured error handling.
 - **Failure Detection**: Enhanced massive failure detection supports city-wide outages in addition to neighborhood-specific incidents.
+- **Massive Failure Notification**: When a client in an affected region sends a message, the system automatically notifies them ONCE about the active failure via WhatsApp.
+The notification is tracked in the database to prevent duplicate notifications.
+After notifying, the AI continues the conversation normally, allowing the client to make other requests or request human transfer if needed.
+The system NEVER blocks conversation flow due to massive failures.
 - **Massive Failure Resolution**: When a massive failure is resolved, the system automatically notifies all affected customers via WhatsApp in background (using `setImmediate()`).
 The HTTP response returns immediately to prevent UI freezing, while notifications are sent asynchronously.
 Includes loading state on resolve button and clear messaging about automatic customer notification.
+- **Conversation Reopening**: System automatically reopens resolved conversations when a client sends a new message, changing status from "resolved" to "active" and clearing all resolution-related fields (resolvedAt, resolvedBy, resolutionTime, autoClosed, autoClosedReason, autoClosedAt).

 ## External Dependencies